Where to Stay in Somerset: The Complete Guide

 Hurcott Farmhouse

 A holiday home for the whole family makes things easier.
-Children need room for all the small states of a day: hungry, muddy, overexcited, tired, suddenly restored.
+Children need room for all the small states of a day.
+When they are hungry, muddy, overexcited, tired, and suddenly restored.
 A kitchen, a garden and separate bedrooms can do more for a family holiday than almost any itinerary.
-There are no fixed sittings, no narrow hotel corridors, and no small children expected to behave like miniature diplomats.
+There are no fixed sittings, narrow corridors, or too-quiet breakfasts, where small children are expected to behave like miniature diplomats.

 For bigger families or multi-generational groups, look to Bath, South Somerset or the Taunton countryside, where larger homes allow for the delicate family maths of being together without invading each other’s space.